 Please follow us on Twitter @fwordcomedy and help develop a UK feminist comedy community online.

-Image courtesy of Reuben Freeman/What The Frock!
+Images courtesy of Reuben Freeman/What The Frock!
 Comedy.

-Image is of comedian Kate Smurthwaite live on stage at Arnolfini, Bristol.
+The feature image is the What The Frock! logo repeated twice.
+The image in the text is of comedian Kate Smurthwaite live on stage at Arnolfini, Bristol.